Create your first agent

-Learn how to set-up your first AI powered assistant in Dust
+Learn how to set-up your first AI powered agent in Dust

-In Dust, you can create your team of specialized assistants to help you on your day-to-day tasks.
-Each assistant have specific instructions and access to specialized tools that take their capabilities to the next level.
+In Dust, you can create your team of specialized agents to help you on your day-to-day tasks.
+Each agent has specific instructions and access to specialized tools that take their capabilities to the next level.

 Let's discover how they work !